 Read more about Circularity and what Paneros is doing about it here.

 At Paneros, we know that Sustainability doesn't end with products, and must include all of the people involved.
 We are committed to inclusiveness across every facet of our business, including the models and media personalities we work with and promote.
-We also believe in offering expanded sizing to include everyone, including our oversized Hawaiian for everyBODY line, and starting this fall we are excited to expand our sizing in our women's ready to wear line as well.
+We also believe in offering expanded sizing to include everyone, including our oversized Hawaiian for everyBODY line, and we are excited to expand our sizing in our women's ready to wear line as well.